Christmas Hostess Gift: givie a thoughtful and world changing gift this year with a donation to charity and DIY keepsake ornament.

 You can make three or four of these sweet keepsake ornaments, with a glittered covered pear, and then divide up the fruit trees, to make gifts for under $10.
 I already had the fruit ornament, but you could find any plastic fruit and even glitter it yourself.
 Then I made a little tag that says HOPE.
 I used rubber stamps on card stock, glittered the edges, and mounted it on a little piece of book page paper cut with special scissors, then I tied it to the pear with some silver ribbon.

 I purchased the fruit trees, and printed out the description, you can purchase and print it here, and packaged it up with one of the keepsake ornaments in a fun little Chinese take-out box, with shredded book pages.
-Now, when you are invited somewhere for dinner over Christmas you can let the host know that you bought a fruit tree in a developing country in their name, and that each year they put the ornament on their Christmas tree they’ll remember the fruit tree.
+Now, when you are invited somewhere for dinner or a party over Christmas you can let the host know that you bought a fruit tree in a developing country in their name, and that each year they put the ornament on their Christmas tree they’ll remember the gift of the fruit tree.

-With a thoughtful, and meaningful little gift like this, life really is a party!
+With a thoughtful, and meaningful Christmas hostess gift like this, life really is a party!